 Run either the Purge command or the Land F/X–exclusive PRG command.

 Type Purge in the Command line, and press Enter.
 Purge all objects, including nested items, zero-length geometry, and orphaned data, if available.

-If you want to complete the Purge process even more quickly, you can opt for the PRG command, only available from Land F/X. PRG automatically runs the native AutoCAD Purge command three times, thus ensuring a more thorough purge.
+If you want to complete the Purge process even more quickly, you can opt for the PRG command, only available from Land F/X. PRG automatically runs the native AutoCAD Purge command four times, thus ensuring a more thorough purge.
 If you want to preserve specific items, such as linetypes, you might want to use the Purge command instead.